Corporate Services Contact Us

 Introduction

-In India, the use of recovery agents or debt collectors by financial institutions to recover outstanding dues has become a common practice.
+In India, the use of loan recovery agents or debt collectors by financial institutions to recover outstanding dues has become a common practice.
 While recovery agents play a crucial role in the debt recovery process, there have been instances where their methods have crossed the line into harassment.
 Harassment by recovery agents is a serious issue that can cause immense distress and anxiety for individuals.
 However, Indian law provides remedies to protect consumers from such misconduct and ensure fair and just debt collection practices.

-What Is Recovery Agent Harassment?
+What Is Loan Recovery Agent Harassment?

-When debt collection agencies employ aggressive and illegal methods to pursue unpaid debts from people, this is referred to as recovery agency harassment.
+When debt collection agencies employ aggressive and illegal methods to pursue unpaid debts from people, this is referred to as loan recovery agent harassment.
 It involves actions like making frequent, threatening phone calls, using foul language, harassing family members or coworkers, feigning impending legal action or arrest, or going uninvited to the debtor's home or place of business.

 The Regulation and Supervision of Recovery Agents

 To regulate the activities of recovery agents, the Reserve Bank of India (RBI) issued guidelines in 2007, which were later updated in 2017.
 These guidelines outline the code of conduct that recovery agents must adhere to while dealing with customers.
 The RBI guidelines emphasize the importance of fair treatment, professionalism, and respect for customer rights during the debt collection process.
+Following are the RBI guidelines for loan recovery agents:

-1. Agents cannot infringe upon your privacy.
+1. Agents cannot infringe upon your privacy

 A recovery agent is not permitted to infringe upon your personal space, as per RBI regulations.
 In other words, the third party is not permitted to talk about the loan with your coworkers, friends, or family.
 You have the right to sue the recovery agent in the event that he does this.